Kent-xiong/AENet/README.md

-# Switch to the master branch.
+# Please switch to the master branch.